Design thinking is a problem-solving approach emphasizing empathy, collaboration, and experimentation to create innovative solutions.

 The design thinking process typically consists of five stages: empathize, define, ideate, prototype, and test.

-1. Empathize: This stage involves understanding the needs, desires, and challenges of the users or customers.
-It requires active listening, observation, and conducting interviews or surveys to gain insights into their experiences.
+- Empathize: This stage involves understanding the users’ or customers’ needs, desires, and challenges.
+It requires active listening, observation, and interviews or surveys to gain insights into their experiences.

-2. Define: In this stage, the problem is defined based on the insights gathered during the empathize stage.
-It involves synthesizing the information and identifying the core issues that need to be addressed.
+- Define: In this stage, the problem is defined based on the insights gathered during the empathize stage.
+It involves synthesizing the information and identifying the core issues that must be addressed.

-3. Ideate: During this stage, teams generate a wide range of ideas without judgment.
-Brainstorming sessions, mind mapping, and other creative techniques are used to encourage diverse thinking and generate innovative solutions.
+- Ideate: During this stage, teams generate a wide range of ideas without judgment.
+Brainstorming sessions, mind mapping, and other creative techniques encourage diverse thinking and develop innovative solutions.

 Why are Employees Skeptical of Design Thinking?